JupDiv/copyUkraineNotary/README.md

 ## [Site](https://notary.test1.curlydevteam.live)

-This is a project built with [Next.js](https://nextjs.org/), [React](https://reactjs.org/), [Formik](https://formik.org/), [Styled Components](https://styled-components.com/) and other technologies.
+This is a project built with [Next.js](https://nextjs.org/), [React](https://reactjs.org/), [Formik](https://formik.org/), [Styled Components](https://styled-components.com/), [Redux](https://redux.js.org/) and other technologies.

 ## Technologies Used

 - Next.js: A React framework for building modern web applications.
 - React: A JavaScript library for building user interfaces.
+- Redux: A predictable state container for JavaScript applications.
+It helps manage shared state across multiple components, and makes complex state interactions easier to handle.
-- Formik: A small library that helps with the 3 most annoying parts of forms in React: getting values in and out of form state, validation and error messages, and handling form submission.
+- Formik: A small library that helps with the 3 most annoying parts: getting values in and out of form state, validation and error messages, and handling form submission.
 - Styled Components: A library for styling React components.
 - Yup: A JavaScript schema builder for value parsing and validation.
 - Google Maps JavaScript API: A service that allows maps to be displayed and interacted with in JavaScript applications.